luyadev/luya/docs/guide/app-cmsproperties.md

 #### In menus

 A very common scenario is to add properties to an existing menu item like an image which should be used for the navigation instead of text.
-To collect the property for a menu item the menu component does have a `getProperty($varName)` method on each item, e. g. collecting the menu and retrieving the page property `navImage` could be done as followed:
+To collect the property for a menu item, the menu component has a `getProperty($varName)` method on each item.
+Collecting the menu and retrieving the page property `navImage` could be done as follows:

-Getting the value of a property, if not found null will be returned.
+Getting the value of a property for the current page, if it is not found `null` will be returned.

 ```php
 echo Yii::$app->menu->current->getPropertyValue('myProperty');